 Transcript: (Scroll to the bottom for full video on mobile)

-- Dempsey: Israel went to 'extraordinary length' to avoid civilian casualties in Gaza
+- Dempsey: Israel Tried to Avoid Casualties in Gaza

 Matt Lee from the Associated Press: (Starts at 3:25) Yesterday, the ICC made its decision that there was no case to prosecute for war crimes in Gaza.
 But also yesterday – and you spoke about that very briefly here.
 But also yesterday, General Dempsey, who is no slouch when it comes to military things, told an audience in New York that the Israelis went to extraordinary lengths to limit collateral damage during the Gaza war.

 And I’m puzzled, because I thought it was the position of the Administration – or maybe it was just the position of the State Department and the White House – that Israel was not doing enough to live up to its – what you called its own high standards.
 Back on August 3rd, there was the statement you put out after the UNRWA school incident, saying that the U.S. “is appalled by today’s disgraceful shelling.”
 And that was some pretty fierce criticism.

 How do you reconcile these two apparent divergent points of view?
 When this statement came out, the United States was appalled?
 Did that just mean the State Department was appalled?